So Long and thanks for all the ghosts and hobbits: Robert ‘Bob’ Gilbert 6th October 1942 – 7th June 2026.

 As for comics, like The Beano, Asterix, or later 2000 AD, these were not on Dad’s radar.

-Parts of Dad-land would stray into other areas of the house – Tolkien calendars, books and magazines, or Jean-Michel Jarre cassettes.
-Some of this stuff I’d dismiss as dull, others – like the monthly pictures of Gandalf, Hobbits and fantastic Middle Earth landscapes – drew me in and made me want to learn more.
+Parts of Dad-land would stray into other areas of the house: Tolkien calendars, paperbacks and stamp magazines, or Jean-Michel Jarre cassettes.
+Some of this stuff I’d dismiss as dull, other things – like the monthly pictures of Gandalf, Hobbits and fantastic Middle Earth landscapes – drew me in and made me want to learn more.

-When I was 11, we moved to a bigger house in Bishopston, where Dad’s study was transferred, as far as I could see, more or less intact.
-By this time, our younger sisters – Laura and Melissa, were no longer toddlers and babies, so could join us more effectively in disturbing the peace.
+When I was 11 we moved into a bigger house in Bishopston, where Dad’s study was transferred, as far as I could see, more or less intact.
+Here our younger sisters – Laura and Melissa, growing out of being toddlers and babies, could join us more effectively in disturbing the peace.

-Occasionally we’d get so loud that Dad would emerge from behind his door to shout at us to stop, but most of the time, he somehow ignored the outside world.
-Being deaf in one ear, probably helped in this regard.
-Although his early 80s hearing-aids, gave us another route to winding him up – because if you stood close by, you could hold a hand up near his ear and cause an irritating high-pitch feedback noise, which we found hysterical.
+Occasionally we’d get so loud that Dad would emerge from behind his door to shout at us to stop.
+However, most of the time he somehow ignored the outside world.
+Being deaf in one ear probably helped in this regard.
+Although Dad’s early ’80s hearing-aids gave us another route to winding him up – because if you stood close by, you could hold a hand up near his ear and cause an irritating high-pitch feedback noise, which we found hysterical.
 Dad, less so.

 He’d also leave the room to come to the telephone in the hall, which in our age of smartphones now seems ridiculously quaint.
-One of us would have to answer and then fish Dad out to speak to some enthusiast, bookseller or other, wanting to speak to ‘Bob’ Very occasionally, the caller would be someone more exciting, such as Jimmy Page – who as well as being a Rock Star, collected Occult Material and books about Alistair Crowley.
+One of us would have to answer and then fish Dad out to speak to some enthusiast, bookseller or other, wanting ‘Bob’.
+Very occasionally the caller would be someone exciting, such as Jimmy Page – who as well as being a Rock Star, collected occult material and books about Aleister Crowley.

-On other occasions when he wasn’t in his study, Dad would take us out, along with Mum, dragging us reluctantly away from the TV – to look at Churches, Ruins, Castles, go on long walks, or worst of all – visit second-hand bookshops.
-As booksellers, readers and collectors our parents had no trouble spending what seemed like forever in some dusty corner of yet another boring bookshop, in a small town somewhere in England.
-At the time, we hated it, desperate for a toyshop, playground or the possibility of ice cream.
+On other occasions when he wasn’t in his study, Dad would take us out, along with Mum, dragging us reluctantly away from the TV to look at Churches, Ruins, Castles, Museums, go on long walks, or worst of all, visit second-hand bookshops.
+As booksellers, readers and collectors our parents had no trouble spending what seemed like forever in some dusty corner of yet another boring bookshop in a small town somewhere in England.
+At the time we hated it; desperate for a toyshop, playground or the possibility of ice cream.

 At some point, in my pre-teens, Dad also introduced me to M R James Ghost stories, Sherlock Holmes, Terry Pratchett and Hitch Hikers Guide to the Galaxy.
-All of which I have retained an interest in ever since.
+All of which I have continued to enjoy ever since.

 Perhaps inevitably, as a teenager and into my early twenties, I went through a period of not connecting with Dad.
 His interests and mine diverged.

 He didn’t care for the Cure, Sinead O’ Connor, or pop music in general – Buddy Holly and the odd random cheesy power ballad aside.
-He didn’t like The Young Ones or Black Adder.
+He didn’t find The Young Ones or Black Adder funny.
 He called Billy Bragg, Billy Bag to annoy me.
 Dad had absolutely no feelings for football, especially, particularly, Bristol City (Wise man).
 Even though he took us to see the films, he wasn’t fussed about Star Wars.
-He did quite like Indiana Jones, though for Dad, Harrison Ford had nothing on Clint Eastwood.
-If he spoke to me, it was to shout ‘Matthew’ until I appeared, and then order me to go shopping, walk the dogs or some other tedious chore.
+He did quite like Indiana Jones, though for Dad Harrison Ford had nothing on Clint Eastwood.
+If he spoke to me, it was to shout ‘Matthew’ until I appeared and then order me to go shopping, walk the dogs or some other tedious chore.

-Worst of all, would be at bookfairs, or other places I’d been forced to accompany him to help, where people; including weird, loud Americans, grey-skinned, shabbily dressed, unshaven, tall British men of a certain age and posh elderly ladies, would track him down and talk with him like he was some kind of famous personality.
+Worst of all would be bookfairs, or other places I’d been forced to accompany him to, so that I could help.
+There, weird, loud Americans, grey-skinned, shabbily dressed, unshaven, tall British men of a certain age and posh elderly ladies, would track him down and talk with him like he was some kind of famous personality.
 And he’d lap it up.
 How could these transatlantic mystic nerds and used bookseller bores find him interesting or engaging?
 The whole thing was just embarrassing.

-Eventually, I grew up, a little, and began to accept that I could relate to Dad through the interests that we shared and those that we didn’t, we could leave aside.
-I also realised, that as well as his expertise in his various specialist subjects, Dad could be very witty and funny.
+Eventually, I grew up, a little, and began to accept that I could relate to Dad through the interests we shared.
+Those that we didn’t, we could leave aside.
+I also realised that, as well as his expertise in his various specialist subjects, Dad could be very witty and funny.
 Sometimes quite crude, but always well judged.
 One of my younger brother’s friends reminded us of part of Dad’s speech at Will’s wedding:

 “I passed a bookshop and noticed a cat lazing about in the window without a care in the world and I thought, ah yes, William, that’s why we’re here.”

-I was lucky in the times I spent with Dad in my adult years, that despite differences, we still had many things we could talk about.
-Sharing news about Ghost books, TV programmes, poetry or ranting about the state of politics – as my brother Nick puts it in his own moving tribute: “He was a life-long Liberal, but flying in the face of received wisdom, moved to the Left as he got older (though he claimed, characteristically, that it was everyone else who had moved to the Right”.
+I was lucky in the times I spent with Dad in my adult years.
+Despite differences, we still had many things we could talk about – sharing news about Ghost books, TV programmes, poetry or ranting about the state of politics.
+As my brother Nick puts it in his own moving tribute: “He was a life-long Liberal, but flying in the face of received wisdom, moved to the Left as he got older (though he claimed, characteristically, that it was everyone else who had moved to the Right)”.

 Just over seven years ago, Dad was diagnosed with a disease known as Idiopathic Pulmonary Fibrosis – a hardening of the lungs.
 Doctors weren’t able to establish why he developed the condition.
 He never smoked.